sualeh/local-dir-rag/README.md

-# Local RAG
+# Local Directory RAG

 A simple tool for Retrieval-Augmented Generation (RAG) using documents from your local filesystem.

 ## Overview

-Local RAG allows you to:
+Local Directory RAG allows you to:

 1. Create vector embeddings from your local documents (PDF, TXT)
 2. Query these documents using natural language, leveraging OpenAI's language models